Panorama Mountain Resort: Statistics

 The ski resort is of above average size for North America, with 2975 acre of skiable lift-served terrain.
 This places it somewhere in the top ten in terms of area.
 It also has one of the largest vertical drops in North America, at 4265 ft.
 In terms of continuously skiable vertical drop, with 1300 m it is 5th behind Revelstoke, Whistler Blackcomb, Jackson Hole, and Kicking Horse.

 Amenities

 At the bottom of the ski hill there is a resort with lodging, restaurants, retail shops, and the Panorama Springs Pools complex.
 There is also the Panorama Nordic Centre with approximately 20.5 km of trail for classic and skating and 6.6 km for classic only.
 Approximately 4 km from the Nordic center there is the Hale Hut.

-It is also home to Greywolf golf course, which winds along the Toby Creek Canyon.
+It is also home to BC's No1 public access golf course Greywolf, which winds along the Toby Creek Canyon.

-The only way to access Panorama is via a road from the town of Invermere, located approximately 18 km away.
+The only way to access Panorama is via a road from the town of Invermere, located approximately 21|km/13mi away.